adriangalera/adriangalera.github.io/src/content/blog/2021-07-18-bark-detector.md

 ---
+slug: bark-detector
+heroImage: /src/assets/img/posts/bark-detector/featured-image.jpg
+category: machine learning
+description: >-
+  Using machine learning with python to detect when my dog barks and send a telegram message when it happens
+pubDate: 2021-07-18T00:00:00.000Z
+tags:
+  - python
+  - ml
+  - audio
+  - scikit
+  - librosa
+  - raspberry-pi
+  - vlc
+  - bash
 title: Implementing a dog bark detector
-description: Using machine learning with python to detect when my dog barks and send a telegram message when it happens
-category: 'machine learning'
-tags: [python, ml, audio, scikit, librosa, raspberry-pi, vlc, bash]
-heroImage: '../../assets/img/posts/bark-detector/featured-image.jpg'
-pubDate: 2021-07-18
-slug: bark-detector
 ---

-<p>My dog has a little bit of separation anxiety so when we leave him alone, he barks some times.</p>
+My dog has a little bit of separation anxiety so when we leave him alone, he barks some times.

-<p>We are training him to be home-alone and we want to know if he barks or not when we are not home.</p>
+We are training him to be home-alone and we want to know if he barks or not when we are not home.

-<p>Let's implement a bark detector!</p>
+Let's implement a bark detector!

 ## Basics